wikimedia/jquery.i18n/README.md

 }
 ```

-Here the json file contains language code as key value and messagekey-message pairs as the value for all language pairs.
+Here the json file contains language code as key-value and messagekey-message pairs as the value for all language pairs.
 You can choose this format or per-language file formats depending on your use case.
 Per-language files are more convenient for collaboration, version controlling, scalability, etc.

 In this approach, it is also possible to give a file name as the value of language code.